Skip to content

 Key takeaways

-• Almost-but-not-quite is the failure mode
+• Almost-but-not-quite pairings are the classic failure mode

 FAQ